ZhimingDeng5/academicpages/_pages/about.md

 C. Conference papers

-**Yin, S.** (2025).
-Expanding construct in EAP speaking assessment: Defining and operationalizing a critical thinking perspective.
-In Proceedings of *the 46th Language Testing Research Colloquium (LTRC) 2025*, Bankok, Thailand.
+**Yin, S.** (2025, June). *Expanding construct in EAP speaking assessment: Defining and operationalizing a critical thinking perspective.* The 46th Language Testing Research Colloquium (LTRC), Bankok, Thailand.
 Research paper presentation.

-**Yin, S.** (2025).
-Towards a framework of critical thinking for assessing EAP speaking.
-In Proceedings of *the 46th Language Testing Research Colloquium (LTRC) 2025*, Bankok, Thailand.
+**Yin, S.** (2025, June). *Towards a framework of critical thinking for assessing EAP speaking.* The 46th Language Testing Research Colloquium (LTRC), Bankok, Thailand.
 Research paper presentation.

-**Yin, S.** (2024).
-Conceptualizing and operationalizing the construct of critical thinking in EAP speaking: The development and validation of a rating scale.
-In Proceedings of *the 45th Language Testing Research Colloquium (LTRC) 2024*, Innsbruck, Austria.
+**Yin, S.** (2024, June). *Conceptualizing and operationalizing the construct of critical thinking in EAP speaking: The development and validation of a rating scale.* The 45th Language Testing Research Colloquium (LTRC), Innsbruck, Austria.
 Research paper presentation.

-**Yin, S.**, Jin, Y., & Fan, J. (2024) Understanding critical thinking in EAP speaking: Evidence from the CET-SET6. *Academic Forum on English Language Testing in Asia (AFELTA) 2024*, Singapore.
+**Yin, S.**, Jin, Y., & Fan, J. (2024, March) *Understanding critical thinking in EAP speaking: Evidence from the CET-SET6.* Academic Forum on English Language Testing in Asia (AFELTA), Singapore.
 Research paper presentation.

-**Yin, S.** (2023).
-Assessing critical thinking in EAP speaking: Design and validation of a rating scale.
-In Proceedings of *the 44th Language Testing Research Colloquium (LTRC) 2023*, New York City, United States. presentation.
+**Yin, S.** (2023, June). *Assessing critical thinking in EAP speaking: Design and validation of a rating scale.* The 44th Language Testing Research Colloquium (LTRC), New York City, United States. presentation.

-**Yin, S.** (2022).
-Assessing critical thinking in EAP speaking: Development and validation of a rating scale.
-In Proceedings of *the 8th Annual International Conference of the Asian Association for Language Assessment (AALA) 2022*, Chennai, India. poster, slides.
+**Yin, S.** (2022, June). *Assessing critical thinking in EAP speaking: Development and validation of a rating scale.* The 8th Annual International Conference of the Asian Association for Language Assessment (AALA), Chennai, India. poster, slides.

-Sun, Q., Chen, F. & **Yin, S.** (2022).
-Understanding diversified evaluation in ESL writing classroom: An insight from effectiveness of peer assessment feedback. *New Direction 2022*, British Council, England.
+Sun, Q., Chen, F. & **Yin, S.** (2022, June). *Understanding diversified evaluation in ESL writing classroom: An insight from effectiveness of peer assessment feedback.* New Direction, British Council, England.
 Slides.

-**Yin, S.** (2021).
-Investigating the Relationships Between Test Takers’ Critical Thinking Ability and Their Performances on Speaking Task：A Case Study of TOEFL Integrated Speaking Task.
-In Proceedings of *the 19th World Congress of Applied Linguistics (AILA) 2021*, Groningen, the Netherlands. poster, slides.
+**Yin, S.** (2021, July). *Investigating the Relationships Between Test Takers’ Critical Thinking Ability and Their Performances on Speaking Task：A Case Study of TOEFL Integrated Speaking Task.* The 19th World Congress of Applied Linguistics (AILA), Groningen, the Netherlands. poster, slides.

-**Yin, S.** (2021).
-Validating dynamic assessment: an argument-based approach.
-In Proceedings of *The Sixth Conference on Language Testing and Assessment 2021*, pp.42.
+**Yin, S.** (2021, June). *Validating dynamic assessment: an argument-based approach.* The Sixth Conference on Language Testing and Assessment, pp.42.
 Shanghai, China. paper, slides.

-**Yin, S.** & Chen, F. (2021).
-Assessing by peers: How it benefits students’ learning.
-In Proceedings of *the 7th Annual International Conference of the Asian Association for Language Assessment (AALA) 2021*, Seoul, Korea. paper, slides.
+**Yin, S.** & Chen, F. (2021, August). *Assessing by peers: How it benefits students’ learning.* The 7th Annual International Conference of the Asian Association for Language Assessment (AALA), Seoul, Korea. paper, slides.

-**Yin, S.** (2020).
-On Integrated Speaking Test Performance and its Relation with Critical Thinking: A Case Study of TOEFL Integrated Speaking Task.
-In Proceedings of *the Fifth International Conference on Language Testing and Assessment*.
+**Yin, S.** (2020, June). *On Integrated Speaking Test Performance and its Relation with Critical Thinking: A Case Study of TOEFL Integrated Speaking Task.* The Fifth International Conference on Language Testing and Assessment.
 Guangzhou, China. paper, slides.

 Teaching
 ======